justanothermoses/chelsea-dragger/README.md

 ## General Usage

-The following example use this array of items:
+The following examples use this array of items:

 **Note**:
-Keep in mind that vue need a unique key in a loop, if the items may be rearranged.
+Keep in mind that [vue needs a unique key in a loop, if the items may change](https://vuejs.org/guide/essentials/list.html#maintaining-state-with-key).
 For this reason all items have a unique `id`.

 ```js